St. Mary's Strip: History

-The Strip experienced its famous first golden age during the 1980s and early 1990s, with an estimated 15,000 people attending an MTV block party hosted by Daisy Fuentes and another 12,000 coming out for a Halloween bash in late 1990.
+The St. Mary’s Strip experienced its famous first golden age during the 1980s and early 1990s, with an estimated 15,000 people attending an MTV block party hosted by Daisy Fuentes and another 12,000 coming out for a Halloween bash in late 1990.
 Musician Art Sandoli's "The St. Mary's Strip", released in the fall of 1985, celebrated the burgeoning entertainment corridor's newly formed identity.
 This golden age came to a close with the subsequent rise in crime in the area.
 Violence discouraged patrons from visiting, and nightlife began to taper off into its nadir in the late 1990s and early 2000s.
 The murder of Alamo Heights resident George “Tres” Waters III on July 8, 1990 shocked the community, tarnishing St. Mary's reputation for a generation.
-According to Texas Public Radio's David Martin Davies, who used to be a bartender for several establishments along the Strip during that time, crime in the area was "sensationalized and blown out of proportion by the local media".
+According to Texas Public Radio's David Martin Davies, who used to be a bartender for several establishments along the St. Mary’s Strip during that time, crime in the area was "sensationalized and blown out of proportion by the local media".
 A former San Antonio police officer described the character of most crime in the area as "quality of life" issues, such as those of parking and loud music.

 The street has recently been revitalized with an influx of millennial activity.
 New bars have sprung up to complement the character of some of the older establishments.
-The Phantom Room, the Strip's southern anchor, burned to the ground in late 2016.
+The Phantom Room, the St. Mary’s Strip's southern anchor, burned to the ground in late 2016.